Edward Coristine

 internal xfer Senior Advisor Wired

-likely detailed «Date verified in court document, assuming detail from GSA» court doc
+likely detailed as Executive Engineer «Date verified in court document, assuming detail from GSA» court doc

 internal xfer «Granted access to CMS systems on same day as detail to HHS»